Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 7. Will I be homesick?
 Can I survive without my family, dog, and car?

 There will also be plenty of opportunities for students to walk to where they need to go and bond with newfound friends.
-Many schools allow comfort animals to join suite-style living and many students off campus may have an animal that lives with them.
-If I could count the number of dogs that live off campus surrounding the College of Charleston it has to be close to 100.
-There is always the chance to volunteer at a local animal shelter if students want to do good and pat a pup.
+Many schools allow comfort animals to join suite-style living, and many students off campus may have an animal that lives with them.
+There is always the chance to volunteer at a local animal shelter if students want to do good and pet a pup.

 Making healthy choices to fuel your brain and body is essential.
 If students power their bodies with sludge (pizza, fried foods, and grease) that will not be good for their skin, brain, or waistline.